Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Toy Example

-We first created a data set of $60000$ points using a fixed random seed, then built smaller subsets (e.g., $K \in \{2, 4, 9, 1000, 10000\}$) by progressively adding distinct samples without replacement, ensuring that each subset is a strict subset of the next.
-This approach allows us to systematically examine how the model behaves, as we vary the size of the training set.
+Then, We created a data set of $60000$ points using a fixed random seed, then built smaller subsets by progressively adding distinct samples without replacement, ensuring that each subset is a strict subset of the next.
+This approach allowed us to systematically examine how the model behaves as we vary the size of the training set. \\

 \textbf{Exact Score}.
-Following \Cref{eqn:toy-model-energy} specified in \Cref{sec:toy-model}, energy can be written in closed form, whose local minima form the continuous data manifold at $R = 1$ (throughout this paper we use $r$ for the polar radius of the training data and $R$ for the polar radius of the generated samples).
+Following Eq. (\ref{eqn:toy-model-energy}), the energy can be written in closed form, whose local minima form the continuous data manifold at $R = 1$\footnote{Please note throughout this paper we use $r$ for the polar radius of the training data and $R$ for the polar radius of the generated samples.}.
 Furthermore, in the case of many data points or $K \rightarrow \infty$, we have $p(\rvy) = \frac{1}{\pi}\delta(y_1^2 + y_2^2-1)$.
 Since $p(R) \propto \exp^{-E^\text{AM}(R)}$, the score can be described as

-where $E^\text{AM}(R)$ is \Cref{eqn:toy-model-energy}, and $I_1$ and $I_0$ are the first-order and zero-order modified Bessel functions of the first kind, respectively.
+where $E^\text{AM}(R)$ is Eq. (\ref{eqn:toy-model-energy}), and $I_1$ and $I_0$ are the first-order and zero-order modified Bessel functions of the first kind, respectively.
 With further expansion, the score becomes

-We implemented \Cref{eqn:toy-model-energy} on a $20 \times 20$ grid to obtain the exact energy and score of the model, overlaying 1000 samples from the training set.
+We implemented Eq. (\ref{eqn:toy-model-energy}) on a $20 \times 20$ grid to obtain the exact energy and score of the model, overlaying 1000 samples from the training set.
 For visualization purposes, we set $\beta=20$, ensuring a well-defined energy landscape.
 Additionally, we normalized the energy by subtracting its minimum value to ensure that the lowest energy point remains at zero.

-\textbf{VE-SDE}.
-To align with the theoretical framework, we employ a variance exploding (VE) SDE of the form
+To align with the theoretical framework, we employed the variance-exploding (VE) SDE of the form: